adminFixIt/DeveloperAssessment/README.md

 - Additional Hour Rate: $65

 ###### Job Data
-- Details that a contractor would need
+- Section that collects details that a contractor would need to perform a job
-- Location
+- Location that the service is to take place
 - Day of service
-- **Optional** Adding an image
+- **Optional** - Adding an image

 ### Short Answers
 1. How many hours did you spend on this assessment?